radin-lawrence/Configure-a-wordpress-site-from-docker-hub-using-ansible/README.md

 [amazon]
  <your-server-private-ip> ansible_user="ec2-user" ansible_port=22 ansible_ssh_private_key_file="<your-private-key-file-name>"
  ```
- > Make sure that you add the <your-server-private-ip> and <your-private-key-file-name> of worker instances on the manager server.
-Change the <your-private-key-file-name> permission to "400" !
+ >  Make sure that you add the "your-server-private-ip" and "your-private-key-file-name" of worker instances on the manager server.
+Change the "your-private-key-file-name" permission to "400" !

  For checking SSH connection to worker server/instance: